 When someone is not ready for a relationship, they remain guarded and closed up.
 For instance, even if you’re dating someone and like them a lot, you may still find it hard to open up your heart to them.
 Your conversations with them remain superficial at best.
 Any attempt from their side to get to know you on a more intimate level gets you to clam up even more.

 You’re happy to talk about your favorite Netflix series, your most loved book and how exactly you like your pizza.
 But if they so much as broach a topic that is even remotely emotional, you feel an instant urge to push them away.
+Roger, a stockbroker from New York, struggles with emotional intimacy.
+Even if he likes a girl, he cannot express those emotions beyond being hyper-sexual and passionate with her.
+This is often misconstrued as him only wanting to get into a girl’s pants and proves to be put-off.

 9. You want a relationship to save you from yourself